ansible/ansible/docs/docsite/rst/community/development_process.rst

 You do not need a changelog fragment for PRs that:

 * add new modules and plugins, because our tooling does that for you automatically;
-* contain only documentation changes;
+* contain only documentation changes.

 .. note::
   Some collections require a changelog fragment for every pull request.
 They use the ``trivial:`` section for entries mentioned above that will be skipped when building a release changelog.